 Coincidence?
 I prefer to call it confirmation of desire.

 The turning point in my life was triggered by a friend’s question who asked me to dream.
-Immediately I could visualize: “I want to be with people, see them, at an equal level, travel and share stories.
-I want to connect people to learn from and inspire each other.”
+Instantly a vivid vision emerged: “I want to connect with people all over the world, see them as equals, and share their inspiring stories.
+I want to learn from and inspire each other.”
 So, there it is!
-I said it.
+I said it out loud!

-And wow, not even two months later a volunteering project presented itself to join a – for me till then unknown – Dutch NGO.
-As reporters we went into Kenyan communities to interview local volunteers and beneficiaries of the projects.
-By sharing the survival stories of the most inhuman situations encountered in life, they felt heard and seen.
+And wow, within a matter of months, a volunteering opportunity with an – till then – completely unknown NGO presented itself.
+As part of a reporting team, we ventured into Kenyan communities, sharing the stories of remarkable resilience amidst unimaginable hardships.
 Coincidence that this job came on my path?
 I prefer to call it confirmation of desire.
-Not an easy job to really understand the situation when coming from a completely different background.
+It was not an easy job to really understand their situations when coming from a completely different background.
 It felt as a ‘taster’ for me how to deal with such stories.
 I mainly saw the strength of the people and anything but victimisation.
 I learned immensely about the different challenges in life and as an exchange the beneficiaries felt heard and seen, what was very important to them after all the silence.

 Staying in the office means every day the same faces

-When I returned to the office after two weeks of immersion in amazing stories, I knew directly ‘this is not the right place for me anymore.’
-I have to go out there, meet the unseen and share their stories.
-Staying in the office would mean every day the same (though also beautiful and very kind) faces everyday.
+Upon returning to the office after two weeks of immersion in amazing stories, I immediately knew it was no longer the right place for me.
+I yearned to go out there, connect with the unseen, and share their narratives.
+Remaining in the office would mean every day the same (though also beautiful and very kind) faces everyday.
 The opposite of that inspires me.